 According to Gladstein, a healthy democracy needs financial privacy.
 If all our behaviours and all our movements are tracked, this can damage democracy in a fatal way.
 Bank statements say more about what we are doing than our social media accounts or our emails.

 Trade-offs are made between convenience and speed versus privacy and freedom.
 In China today, hundreds of millions of people are currently undergoing the world’s largest social engineering experiment.
 It is channeled through social media such as WeChat which allows users to shop, message friends, plan their day etc. But what is given up when we trade off our privacy for convenience and speed?

 This is heading towards a gigantic social engineering experiment called social credit.
 The intention behind this is that all citizens will be rated, not only on financial history and behaviour but also on such things as friends, ethnicity, political beliefs, sexual preferences.
 These ratings will determine your financial freedom, the loans you can obtain, the internet you can get or the schools your children can attend.
 Basically, your financial abilities will be tied to your patriotism.

 One large Chinese city has introduced debt shaming: WeChat displays users who are debtors and have poor credit.
 Interacting with these people will make your credit go down as well.

 The Chinese government is laying the ground work for the digital yuan, which will potentially launch in 2020.
-The objective is to turn the yuan into the dominant world currency, says Gladstein.
+The objective is to turn the yuan into the dominant world The money used in a particular country at a particular time, like dollar, yen, euro, etc., consisting of banknotes and coins, that does not require endorsement as a medium of exchange.
+More, says Gladstein.
 This central bank digital currency would enable the government to have real-time direct access to people’s data, without using intermediaries such as WeChat or AliPay.
 This is the dystopic reality envisioned by Orwell.
 In October, Mark Zuckerberg CEO of Facebook warned US Congress that blocking Facebook’s Libra digital currency project would boost China’s digital currency ambitions.